ankiboyz/AIUEngine/README.md

     e.
 Stage having stage_type as 'processing' will do some processing and proceed_to will have a single value.
     f.
 Stage having stage_type as 'decision' will make a decision as to move to which stage based on the logic outputting boolean True/False.
+    g.
+Here, decision node currently have yes_ID and no_ID based on decision method's outcome as True/False Here, there would be a need for an error fork as well , in case if error happens then decision cannot only be forked for true/false.
+Would be needed for advance use cases.; for now false also handles error cases.
+    h. processing type of stage returns boolean op : True denotes exec happened fine, False denotes some error happened.
     e.
 Every Stage should have the STAGE_PROCESSOR key , if no method need be invoked then put in blank for method, if no module need be imported then put in blank for module; if no logic need be executed in this stage, then just put in blank for both module and method ; but stage should have the STAGE_PROCESSOR key.